 The Mouthpieces for All Initiative

-Mission Statement: To promote and encourage music education to youth while bringing focus to elements taught through the arts that can transcend any single application.
+Mission Statement: To promote and encourage music education to youth while focusing on specific training aspects that can inform life choices outside of the arts.

 These are some of the pictures from our first international donation.